yashshah14093/Content-Writing/PRIORITY-QUEUE.md

  ------------

-Now, Let's get back to our example discussed in the starting of the blog.
+Now, Let's get back to our example discussed at the starting of the blog.

-The notion of that example is that at each stop the passenger of highest age leaves the bus and the new passenger enteres.
-So, At each stop we have to allot the seat to the passenger with maximum age.
+The notion of that example is that at each stop the passenger of the highest age leaves the bus and the new passenger enters.
+So, At each stop, we have to allow the seat to the passenger with a maximum age.

 So, how heap improves our algorithm🙄?

-We can pop(leaveing the bus) the passenger 🧍‍ from the heap in O(logn) time-complexity and insert the new passenger in O(logn) time-complexity.
+We can pop(leaving the bus) the passenger 🧍‍ from the heap in O(logn) time complexity and insert the new passenger in O(logn) time-complexity.
 So the *Overall time-complexity of our algorithm will be **O(m.log(n))***.

 Hope you understood the heap and its operations🏆.